-The investigation will include: soil and groundwater sampling/analysis; groundwater hydraulic assessment; and hazardous building materials inventory/assessment; All investigation field work will be completed in accordance with the Health and Safety Plan (HASP) in Appendix A and the Community Air Monitoring Program (CAMP) in Appendix B. It is anticipated that the RI can be completed in a single phase and include the following:
+The investigation will include soil sampling and analysis (refer to Figure 5).
+Groundwater sampling/analysis; groundwater hydraulic assessment and other groundwater testing as appropriate will be completed.
+All investigation field work will be completed in accordance with the Health and Safety Plan (HASP) in Appendix A and the Community Air Monitoring Program (CAMP) in Appendix B. It is anticipated that the RI can be completed in a single phase and include the following:

-- Soil investigation to supplement previous investigation findings (soil borings, sampling and chemical analysis), - Groundwater investigation (well installation, sampling, chemical analysis); - Hydraulic assessment of subsurface groundwater; and,
+- Soil investigation to supplement previous investigation findings (surface soil, soil borings, sampling, and chemical analysis), - Groundwater investigation, to include well installation, sampling, chemical analysis, and hydraulic assessment;